-Annex 7 divides clause (a) in the definition of "Specified Transaction" in the Master Agreement into parts (i) and (ii).
+Annex 7 divides clause (a) in the definition of “Specified Transaction” in the Master Agreement into parts (i) and (ii).
 Clause (a)(i) is expanded from clause (a) in the Master Agreement to include various credit derivatives as well as repurchase transactions, reverse repurchase transactions, buy/sell back transactions, securities lending transactions and forward purchases or sales of security.
-Clause (a)(i) is also changed from the Master Agreement to delete the phrase "or any other similar agreement", which is treated more comprehensively in the new clause (a)(ii).
+Clause (a)(i) is also changed from the Master Agreement to delete the phrase “or any other similar agreement”, which is treated more comprehensively in the new clause (a)(ii).

-Clause (a)(ii) in Annex 7 is intended to clarify the types of new transactions that will become "Specified Transactions" as markets evolve over time.
-It also reflects the definition of "swap agreement" found in the Financial Contact Provisions of the U.S. Bankruptcy Reform Act of 2001.
+Clause (a)(ii) in Annex 7 is intended to clarify the types of new transactions that will become “Specified Transactions” as markets evolve over time.
+It also reflects the definition of “swap agreement” found in the Financial Contract Provisions of the U.S. Bankruptcy Reform Act of 2001.

 The expansion of the definition of “Specified Transaction” by Annex 7 has been considered by counsel in all jurisdictions where ISDA has obtained netting opinions to date.
 Counsel’s comments on this expansion have been set out in their responses to the Strategic Documentation Review Queries (“SDR Responses”), which are available to all ISDA members.
 Parties are encouraged to review the SDR Responses to ensure that they are comfortable with this expansion in regard to the relevant jurisdictions.
 In the event that a party does not wish to adhere to Annex 3 in regard to Master Agreements with counterparties organized or incorporated in any particular jurisdiction, the party may indicate that such jurisdiction is an “Excluded Jurisdiction” in its Adherence Letter.
 In that case, the Adhering Party’s Master Agreements with parties organized or incorporated in that jurisdiction will not be amended by Annex 3 or Annex 7 even if Annex 7 has been made applicable by both parties and all other preconditions for applicability have been met.

+Parties who have amended any Master Agreements to which they are parties to provide that all “Specified Transactions” will be “Transactions” for the purposes of that Master Agreement should consider impact of this change to the definition of Specified Transaction on such Master Agreements.
+The combined effect of such an amendment and the change brought by Annex 3 may cause certain transactions to be deemed to be documented under the Master Agreement which may not be appropriate.

 Annex 3 amends clause (2) of Section 5(a)(v) (Default under Specified Transaction) of the Master Agreement in two respects.
 First, the deemed grace period in the parenthetical in clause (2) is shortened to one Local Business Day from three Local Business Days.
 This is consistent with the similar change made by Annex 2 to Section 5(a)(i) and explained above under that heading.